Jason Doyle: Career

-UK and Europe

 Born in Newcastle, New South Wales, Doyle made his British speedway debut in March 2005 for Premier League team the Isle of Wight Islanders.
 In 2006, Doyle remained with the Isle of Wight and signed for the Poole Pirates as their number 8 before moving up to the Elite League full-time with Poole in 2007.
 He moved to Premier League team the Somerset Rebels in 2008 after failing to secure a team place at Poole, although he still remained a Poole asset.
 During the 2008 season Doyle finished as runner up in the Premier League Pairs Championship with Emil Kramer and represented Australia at Under-23 Test level.
 He also won the Premier League Knockout Cup with Somerset.

 Doyle missed the 2009 season after tearing the rotator cuff in his shoulder, but returned in 2010 for the Poole Pirates.
-In 2012 Doyle led the Rebels to League Cup victory and the team narrowly missed on winning the Premier League; He was voted Rider of the Year by the club's supporters.
+In 2012, Doyle led the Rebels to League Cup victory and the team narrowly missed on winning the Premier League; He was voted Rider of the Year by the club's supporters.

 In the 2013 season Doyle signed for the Birmingham Brummies, who reached the Elite League play-off final, losing to Poole Pirates.
-He also led the Somerset Rebels to the Premier League title.
-In December 2013 he signed for Leicester Lions for the 2014 season.
+He also led the Somerset Rebels to the Premier League title and the Premier League Pairs Championship partnering Josh Grajczonek, during the 2013 Premier League speedway season.

+In December 2013, he signed for Leicester Lions for the 2014 season.
 Doyle fell foul of work permit rules and was initially denied a visa that would allow him to ride in the UK in 2014; The situation was resolved before the start of the 2014 season although he was only permitted to ride in one league, so was released by Somerset.
 He stayed with Lions in 2015 before returning to parent club Swindon Robins for 2016.

 In 2013, Doyle won the Master of Speedway title in Bockhorn, Germany.
-Doyle has also raced in Poland and Sweden.
-In Sweden Doyle moved from Vastervik to Dakarna while in Poland he has left Lodz to join Torun.
-In 2015 he was the UK League Riders' Championship winner, a feat he repeated in 2018.
+In Sweden, Doyle moved from Vastervik to Dackarna while in Poland he left Lodz to join Torun.